dennis-kao/MendelianRNA-seq-DB/README.md

 	Mandatory parameters:
 	1. gene_list, path to file produced in step 2
-	2. bam_list, path to a text file containing the names of all bam files used in the analysis, each on a seperate line.
+	2. bam_list, text file containing the names of all bam files used in the analysis, each on a seperate line.
 For example:

 		```
 		control1.bam